-Impact TRA-1: When compared with the proposed ECO Substation Project, a greater amount of grading would be required to develop the project site, since the proposed 138 kV transmission line between MP 9 and the rebuilt Boulevard Substation would be placed underground.
-A greater number of trucks would be required, and the same construction routes would be used.
-Since impacts under the ECO Substation Project would be considered substantial and require mitigation, impacts under this alternative would also be adverse.
+Impact TRA-1: When compared with the proposed ECO Substation Project, a greater amount of grading would be required to develop the project-site, since the proposed 138 kV transmission line between MP 9 and the rebuilt Boulevard Substation and between MP 0.3 and MP 2.4 (where the proposed 138 kV transmission line would be rerouted along Old Highway 80 and Carrizo Gorge Road) would be placed underground within the existing roadway where possible.
+A greater number of trucks would be required, and the samesimilar construction routes would be used, and -construction activities along the Old Highway 80 and Carrizo Gorge Road underground reroute would likely require temporary lane closures.
+Since impacts under the ECO Substation Project would be adverse under NEPA.
+Mitigation Measure TRA-1 has been provided to mitigate this impact.
 Under CEQA, impacts would be significant but can be mitigated to a level that is considered less than significant (Class II) with implementation of Mitigation Measure TRA-1.

-Impact TRA-2: When compared with the proposed ECO Substation Project, the same construction routes would be used, and a greater number of trucks would be required.
-Therefore, as under the proposed ECO Substation Project, construction activities could restrict the movements of emergency vehicles, and impacts would be adverse.
+Impact TRA-2: When compared with the proposed ECO Substation Project, the samesimilar construction routes would be used, and a greater number of trucks would be required, and portions of the transmission line would be installed underground within the existing roadway where possible.
+Therefore, as under the proposed ECO Substation Project, construction activities could restrict the movements of emergency vehicles, and impacts would be greater than the proposed ECO Substation Project, and would be adverse under NEPA.
+Mitigation Measure TRA-1, which would require the preparation and implementation of a traffic control plan for the project, has been provided to mitigate this impact.
 Under CEQA, impacts would be significant but can be mitigated to a level that is considered less than significant (Class II) with implementation of Mitigation Measure TRA-1.

-Impact TRA-3: When compared with the proposed ECO Substation Project, the same construction routes would be used, and a greater construction trip generation would occur.
+Impact TRA-3: When compared with the proposed ECO Substation Project, the same similar construction routes would be used, and a greater construction trip generation would occur.
 As under the proposed ECO Substation Project, increases in vehicle trips associated with construction worker commutes or equipment transportation associated with this alternative could result in unstable flow or fluctuations in traffic volumes, and could result in an unacceptable reduction in performance of the circulation system.
-Therefore, impacts would be adverse.
+Additionally, where the transmission line would be installed beneath existing roads and ROWs, traffic circulation could be temporarily impacted.
+Therefore, impacts would be adverse under NEPA.
+Mitigation Measure TRA-1 has been provided to mitigate this impact.
 Under CEQA, impacts would be significant but can be mitigated to a level that is considered less than significant (Class II) with implementation of Mitigation Measure TRA-1.

-Impact TRA-4: When compared with the proposed ECO Substation Project, the same construction routes would be used, and the same encroachment and traffic permits would be required from Caltrans and the County.
-Therefore, as under the proposed ECO Substation Project, impacts would not be adverse and, under CEQA, would be less than significant (Class III).
+Impact TRA-4: When compared with the proposed ECO Substation Project, the samesimilar construction routes would be used, and the same encroachment and traffic permits would be required from Caltrans and the County.
+Therefore, as under the proposed ECO Substation Project, impacts would not be adverse under NEPA and, under CEQA, would be less than significant (Class III).